PretendoNetwork/website/docs/en_US/install/azahar.md

 Open Azahar on your computer.
 Click `File`, then `Set Up System Files...`.
 A window will pop up containing some information and a text box. `Old 3DS Setup` will be selected regardless of what system you have.
 This is normal.

-Enter the IP address you see on the top screen into the text box in Azahar and click OK.
+Enter your 3DS/2DS IP address into the text box in Azahar and click OK.

 On Azahar, a screen will appear telling you to "update your Nintendo 3DS system".
 Click OK to allow the update to proceed.